Welcome to small cottage designs and the world of shingled retreats . . . . the 19th century architectural style of

 numerous examples of it popped up across the United States . . . all the way to the west coast!

-In the early 1900s the Shingle Style faded from popularity as other styles took the lead.
-However, it saw a revival in
+In the early 1900s the Shingle Style faded from popularity as

-the second half of the twenti- eth century that has continued, unabated, to this day.
-One of the most prolific present-day
+the second half of the twentieth century that has continued, unabated,

 One of Mr. Stern's shingled designs is pictured below.
-Built in 2005, the home is perched on the southerly tip of
+Built in 2005, the home is perched on the southerly tip of a secluded spot with panoramic views on Salt Spring Island in British Columbia, Canada.

 Photo Credit: Peter Aaron / Esto

 The little architectural jewel that follows was also designed by Robert Stern.
-Located in Quogue, on New York's Long
+Located in Quogue, on New York's Long Island, this quaint structure with a distinctive corner tower is set among formal gardens and functions as a pool house.

 Photo Credit: Peter Aaron / Esto

-The small cottage design pictured below is yet another modern-day incar- nation of the Shingle Style -- and an excellent
+The small cottage design pictured below is yet another modern-day incarnation of the Shingle Style -- and an excellent

 one at that!
 Designed in 2009 by Arleta Chang of Jarvis Architects, based in Oakland, California, this exquisite